abachman/backup-toolkit/readme.md

     type: backup
     id: red5-VM-the-second
     hostname: 192.168.1.28
     username: red5server
-    backup_storage: backups
+    backup_storage: backups   # where the backups will be stored relative to
+                              # username's home directory

 The differences to notice are the `type` fields and the `backup_storage` field in the backup config file.
 Create as many of either as you like, backup-toolkit will ask if it's not sure which configuration to use.
 Filename doesn't matter, but config files should all end with `.yml` or they won't be picked up.

 You will be prompted for a password every time backup-toolkit tries to load a configuration file, but if you've already done a key:sync on the server it's asking you about, you can leave the password blank.